By Paul Lundgren

 Low had just returned from a successful European tour, and the band’s new album Things We Lost in the Fire had hit number one on the College Music Journal’s chart in February.

-Lunt took time off from organizing Homegrown to serve as a nanny on Low’s tour, taking care of Alan and Mimi Sparhawk’s then-1- year-old daughter Hollis.
+Lunt took time off from organizing Homegrown to serve as a nanny on Low’s tour, taking care of Alan Sparhawk and Mimi Parker’s then-1-year-old daughter Hollis.
 To fill the void, Ripsaw arts page editor Tim Anderson handled the task of coordinating the festival.

-“It was already well formed at that point,” Anderson says.
+“It was already well formed at that point,” Anderson said.
 “The structure was all there.”